 Annual Fuel Utilization Efficiency (AFUE)**

-For heating systems that use gas or oil, AFUE is the rating that you should be looking for.
+For heating systems that utilize gas or oil, AFUE is the rating that you should be on the lookout for.
 It references the amount of heat that your system offers for every dollar you spend on fuel.
-So if you have a system that has a high AFUE rating, it is wasting less fuel during its conversion process, which means savings for you month after month.
-There haven’t been any systems developed that perform without wasting any fuel, but the Lennox SLP98V operates with a 98.7% AFUE rating.
+So if you have a system that has a high AFUE rating, it is wasting less fuel throughout its conversion process, which means savings for you month after month.
+There haven’t been any systems created that perform without wasting any fuel, but the Lennox SLP98V operates with a 98.7% AFUE rating.

 ENERGY STAR® Certification

-Of course there are more terms we could speak about, but these are a few of the most common HVAC energy efficiency ratings that we hear questions about at Fras-Air/General Service Experts.
-If you have any questions about the right system or efficiency level for your home, feel free to give us a call at or schedule an appointment online with one of our pros.
+Of course there are more terms we could cover, but these are a few of the most common HVAC energy efficiency ratings that we get questions about at Fras-Air/General Service Experts.
+If you have any questions about the right system or efficiency level for your home, feel free to give us a call at 908-448-2154 or schedule an appointment online with one of our experts.